From private beta to category-defining AI agent platform

 • 8 weeks to MVP

-• Scalable foundation for entire AI suite
+• Scalable foundation for future agent builder

 • Enable a monetization model tied directly to API usage